CopernicaMarketingSoftware/Documentation/Yothalot/json.md

-    "stdin": "data that should be sent to stdin", "server": "optional hostname of server that is best suited to run the job", "filename": "optional filename that is going to be processed", "exchange": "optional exchange name to publish results", "routingkey": "optional routing key for the results", }
+    "stdin": "data that should be sent to stdin", "server": "optional hostname of server that is best suited to run the job", "filename": "optional filename that is going to be processed", "location": "optional argument to force instead of hint server to run job on", "exchange": "optional exchange name to publish results", "routingkey": "optional routing key for the results", }